What exactly is meant by the term 'Peak Performance'?

 2. Their body is relaxed and free of tension.

-Think of the relaxed but mentally alert posture of a golfer, a concert pianist or an Olympic sprinter.
+Think of the relaxed but mentally alert posture of an Olympic sprinter, a concert pianist or a professional golfer.
 When performing well, they often describe their experience as 'being in the zone' or achieving a 'state of flow'.

 The 'state of flow' is recognisable as an altered state of consciousness where mental dexterity, creativity and decision-making capacity are maximised — and mistakes are far less likely to occur.
-Today, it is a highly sought-after brain-state by people who seek to be the best at what they do — hence the label 'peak performance'.
+Today, it is a brain-state that is highly sought after by people who seek to be the best at what they do — hence the label 'Peak Performance'.

 That’s where neurofeedback can come in!